 My practice is informed by Acceptance and Commitment Therapy, Cognitive-Behavioural Therapy, Narrative Therapy, Mindfulness-based interventions, Attachment Theory, and Psychodynamic Theory.

-Rourke has almost 10 years of education and experience in the psychology field.
-She is currently completing the practicum component of her Master’s degree in Counselling Psychology from Yorkville University.
+Rourke has 10 years of education and experience in the psychology field.
+She has her Master’s degree in Counselling Psychology from Yorkville University.
 Rourke is a Registered Psychotherapist (Qualifying) with the College of Registered Psychotherapists of Ontario.
 She has a BA Honours in Psychology from Western University where she devoted her studies to social psychology with a particular focus on attitude formation and change.
-She has spent the past few years as a responder for Canada Suicide Prevention and Distress Centres of Greater Toronto providing emotional support counselling to all ages.
-She currently works with vulnerable adults (e.g., chronic homelessness) in downtown Toronto.
+She spent a number of years as a crisis responder with Canada Suicide Prevention and Distress Centres of Greater Toronto providing emotional support counselling to all ages.
+In addition to therapy, she currently works with vulnerable adults (e.g., chronic homelessness and severe drug use) in downtown Toronto.